Written 2/2022 Updated 11/23

 After high school, she took her talents to UNC, where she had one of the most illustrious careers in North Carolina history, earning the nickname “the Michael Jordan of field hockey.”
 In her five-year career at Chapel Hill, she was a four-time national champion, going undefeated for three seasons.
 She was also named ACC Player of the Year and ACC Offensive Player of the Year for five consecutive seasons.

 Off the field, the PR and advertising major leveraged her NIL opportunities as a student-athlete to turn a blog she started in college into a clothing line with a mission to inspire others.
 In addition to producing clothes, her company, ONE, also works to educate college athletes on NIL opportunities.
-This first-hand knowledge on Name Image and Likeness is a huge asset for both the team and university in the constantly evolving NCAA landscape.
+This first-hand knowledge on Name Image and Likeness is a huge asset for both the team and the university in the constantly evolving NCAA landscape.

 A New Era